Images copyright Jordan Chapell. All rights reserved.

 While my first real camera was a Kodak, and first DSLR was a Canon, I'm deep in the Sony system.
 As a serial second-hand upgrader via Craigslist/Ebay, I worked through virtually the entire NEX system (Nex3, Nex5, Nex5n, Nex5r, Nex6), and then the incredible Alpha A6000.
-I think the A6000 is probably the perfect crop sensor camera if you are into mirrorless, and I've taken thousands of shots on that trusty camera.
-Even after the advent of the A6300 and A6500, I still think the a6000 is a sweet spot of price and image quality.
+I think the A6000 is probably the perfect crop sensor camera if you are starting in mirrorless, and I've taken thousands of shots on that trusty camera.
+Even after the advent of the A6300/A6400/A6500, I still think the a6000 is a sweet spot of price and image quality to start out on.
 I'm now shooting with the full frame Sony Alpha series.
 I started with the original A7, then the A7II and A7Rii, and now the A7Riii, with an a6400 as a backup.

 Throughout these camera bodies, I've shot with a wide assortment of native E and FE lenses, as well as adapted Minolta, Zeiss, Voigtlander, Sigma, Canon, and Rokinon lenses from the 1950's - modern times.
 Some of our favorite images were made with <$25 (or free!) manual lenses that are paired with today's top digital sensors.
 While top dollar lenses make images easier to create or better on the margin, they haven’t helped me conjure up a good sunset or compose a strong story.
 Having said that, I’ve tried out most of the native Sony lineup, and would have a hard time missing out on some of the high quality lenses that are available.
 I’ve only ever bought a couple lenses new (out of 50+ lenses), so I’m a big believer in searching out scratch n’ dent deals wherever possible.
 While this is expensive, technical gear, I hope if you saw me and the dings and dents on my gear you would know that I bought it to capture adventures, not to be babied or look good on the camera.

 Currently, the main lenses I’m using include: